 The term “super built-up area” refers to a portion of a property that can be sold.
 The carpet space, terrace area, walls, lift, stairs, and balconies are all included in this area.
 Some builders may include a garden, pool, or clubhouse space.
 The super built-up area is calculated using the loading factor on the carpet area.

-According to RERA, a super built-up space includes carpet, built-up, and common areas such as lobbies, elevators, and stairwells.
+According to RERA, a super built-up space includes carpet area, built-up area, and common areas such as lobbies, elevators, and stairwells.

 Super built-up area is calculated as follows: Built-up area + shared areas.